 Firmware is a software program or set of instructions programmed on a hardware device.
 With firmware updates, improvements will be made to the functionality of the hardware devices and may help you reboot your M1 Mac.

-To update the firmware, you need to reset your unbootable M1 MacBook, which also means reviving your M1 Mac.
+To update the firmware, you need to reset your unbootable M1 MacBook with Apple Configurator 2, which also means reviving your M1 Mac.

 Reinstall macOS to fix your M1 MacBook that won't boot

 If your M1 Mac still won't boot after you've tried the above solutions, the system is probably heavily corrupted.
 You have to recover the data from the unbootable M1 Mac (please contact email@example.com), and then, you can feel relaxed to reinstall macOS Big Sur on your M1 Mac.

 Send your M1 MacBook to have a repair

 If your M1 MacBook Pro/Air still cannot work after trying the mentioned solutions, it may have some other serious issues.
 According to most Mac users' feedback, the real culprit is usually the bug of the feature of macOS Big Sur, called Optimised Battery Charging.

 You need to send your M1 Mac to the Apple Authorized Service store for a repair.